scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 The log level determines which events to display to the screen.
 If left blank, will default to the value provided to `--log-level`.

+`--log-display-highlight` (string, `{auto, plain, colors}`):

+Whether to color/highlight display logs.
+Default highlights when the output is a terminal.
+Otherwise, should be one of `{auto, plain, colors}`

 `--log-dir` (string, file path):

 Specifies the directory in which system logs are kept.
 Defaults to `"$HOME/.avalanchego/logs"`.